Mississippi Labor Laws Guide

 Occupational safety in Mississippi

-A safe and healthy working environment is a must and both the federal and the Mississippi state laws require employers to provide optimal conditions.
+A safe and healthy working environment is a must, and both federal and Mississippi state laws require employers to provide optimal conditions.
 On a federal level, this is regulated by the Occupational Safety and Health Act (OSHA), passed by Congress in 1970.

-OSHA clearly states that employers are required to continually inspect for flaws and irregularities in the safety conditions, as well as continually work on improving them.
+OSHA clearly states that employers are required to continually inspect for flaws and irregularities in the safety conditions and continually work on improving them.

-Every employer's obligation is to reduce and further try to eliminate the possibility of workplace injuries, illnesses, and fatalities.
+Every employer should reduce and further try to eliminate the possibility of workplace injuries, illnesses, and fatalities.

 So, what are employers required to provide to ensure adequate workplace health and safety conditions?

-For starters, proper training and education for all their employees immediately upon their employment.
+For starters, all employees need proper training and education immediately upon their employment.

-Moreover, to comply with all the regulations, employers must conduct educational and advisory activities to assure safe and healthy working conditions.
+Moreover, to comply with all the regulations, employers must conduct educational and advisory activities to ensure safe and healthy working conditions.

-There is another thing employers are required to do, to create optimal working conditions — the premises must be free from any recognized hazards that may cause harm.
+There is another thing employers must do to create optimal working conditions — the premises must be free from any recognized hazards that may cause harm.

 Employers should regularly undertake safety demonstrations concerning health matters.

-Effective enforcement of safety and health requirements is under the jurisdiction of OSHA inspectors, a.k.a. compliance safety and health officers.
+Effective safety and health requirements enforcement is under the jurisdiction of OSHA inspectors, a.k.a. compliance safety and health officers.

 In Mississippi, the enforcement of Occupational Safety and Health Standards, both in the public and private sector workplaces, is regulated by the Mississippi Field Federal Safety and Health Councils.